Game Development Textbooks and Resources

 Audio and Game Music

-This course no longer has a track in music or game audio.
+If you are interested in this material, you should really talk to the faculty in the music department.
+We have some great faculty at Cornell that specialize in This course no longer has a track in music or game audio.
 We generally only recruited two or three musicians a year, and most of the teams ended up using music from Newgrounds (see below).
 Furthermore, we could no longer support them in the course reorganization.
 With that said, we still provide several of the resources here.

 If you do not have a talented musician on your team, that is okay.
 The Newgrounds Audio Library has a vast library of material that you can use in your game without violating copyright.
 Please respect the licensing requirements for any material you use.
 They often require credit, which means credit in both the game itself and in the game manual.